liferay/liferay-mobile-sdk/modules/push-notifications-portlet/android/README.md

 ## Use

-#### Registering device
+#### Registering a Device

-In order to receive push notifications, your app must register itself to the portal first.

-On the portal side, each device is tied to an user and one user can have multiple registered devices.
-A device is represented by a token string, Google calls it `registrationId`.
+To receive push notifications, your app must register itself to the portal first.
+On the portal side, each device is tied to a user.
+Each user can have multiple registered devices.
+A device is represented by a device token string.
+Google calls this the `registrationId`.

 Read [Android's documentation](http://developer.android.com/google/gcm/client.html) to learn how to get the `registrationId`.

-Once you have got the `registrationId` token, you can register the device by calling:
+Once you have the `registrationId` token, you can register the device to the portal by calling:

 ```java
 import com.liferay.mobile.push.Push;